Updated May 25, 2020

 11. Fishing Lake Erie

 Lake Erie is a year round world class fishing destination for many anglers.
 You can cast a line in many places from one end of the Pennsylvania coast near Ohio to the New York border.
 While fishing is free for those under age 16, all persons age 16 and older are required to have a fishing license.
-Pennsylvania fishing licenses can be purchased through the mobile app or at a fishing license agent such as the North East Marina.
+Pennsylvania fishing licenses can be purchased online.

 12. Lake Shore Railway Museum Free Admission